 The 6th ERP

-Rural community solutions to global challenges.
+Rural community solutions to global challenges

-Scotland’s vision for hosting the ERP is to consolidate rural and island Scotland’s reputation on the European stage, opening doors for shared learning, and for new cross border community alliances, academic collaborations, policy synergy and business links.
+Scotland’s vision for hosting the ERP was to consolidate rural and island Scotland’s reputation on the European stage, opening doors for shared learning, and for new cross border community alliances, academic collaborations, policy synergy and business links.

 Why Scotland?